MrYsLab/pymata-cpx/README.md

     program pauses.
 Tap again and the neopixels will start again.
     """
     def __init__(self):
+        # create an instance of the API
         self.p = PyMataCpx()

         print('Tap the playground express to stop the neopixels from moving.') print('Tap again, to start them up')
         print('The tap state will be printed to the console')

+        # Start monitoring for tap events and
+        # send event notifications to the tapped method.
         self.p.cpx_tap_start(self.tapped)
         self.go = True